When you visit an orthodontist to correct crooked or misaligned teeth, you get anxious to know, “Do braces hurt?“

 While wearing braces, you get different components that your orthodontist attaches to your braces.
 One of them is springs.
 But, do braces springs hurt?

 After getting braces springs, you feel sore or slight pain for the first few days.
-You get coil springs or forces appliance based on your need.
+You get coil springs or forces appliances based on your need.

 The reason for your getting hurt from braces springs is more pressure on teeth and your new experience with them.